Biofortification: An innovative solution to a hidden problem

 The country’s population must consume a substantial quantity of the biofortifiable crop from their own domestic production.

-The country’s population suffers from deficiencies of the key micronutrient with which the crop can be biofortified, namely vitamin A, zinc or iron.
+The country’s population suffers from deficiencies of the key micronutrient with which the crop can be biofortified with conventional plant breeding methods, namely vitamin A, zinc, or iron.

-The BPI ranks 128 countries in Africa, Asia, and Latin America and the Caribbean for each micronutrient-rich staple crop based on these criteria.
+The BPI ranks 128 countries in Africa, Asia, and Latin America and the Caribbean for each of the 13 biofortified staple crops based on these criteria.